gadio/moma-django/README.md

 * Relationships between models on SQL db and Mongo: limited support.
 ForeignKeys can be defined but transactions or cascading delete is not supported
 * Django query: support for queries (e.g. `date__gte` notation) as well as Q statements.
 Not supported yet: annotations and aggregations
 * Enhanced Django query: queries can include "drill into" objects.
 E.g. for a record `entry = {a:3, b:{k1:4, k2:3,km:'a'}}` you can query: `qs = Entry.objects.filter(a__gte=2,b__km__regexp='^a$') )` (note the `b__km__regexp` "drill into")
+* South: applications can contain regular and mongo models.
+However, in order to use south, the mongo models should be excluded of the south management (see documentation on how to exclude mongo models)

 Why?